 - Either of the techniques mentioned above can be incorporated into direct mail.
-It simply means that your printed pieces are mailed direct to the consumer.
-This is a technique that has been, and continues to be, abused by inferior marketing agencies that have turned the craft into junk mail.
+It simply means that your printed pieces are mailed directly to the consumer.
+This is a technique that has been and continues to be, abused by inferior marketing agencies that have turned the craft into junk mail.
 If it is creative and intelligently conceived and executed, direct mail can be a fantastic way to engage the customer.
 Do not count it out.

 Also known as ambient media, guerrilla advertising (or marketing) has become prominent over the last 20 years.
-It is a broadly used term for anything unconventional, and usually invites the consumer to participate or interact with the piece in some way.
+It is a broadly used term for anything unconventional and usually invites the consumer to participate or interact with the piece in some way.
 Location is important, as is timing.
 The driving forces behind guerrilla advertising or marketing are creative ideas and innovation, not a large budget.
 Quite often, you will ask for forgiveness rather than permission with these campaigns, and they will spread via word of mouth and social media.

 Also known as out-of-home (OOH) advertising, this is a broad term that describes any type of advertising that reaches consumers when they are away from home.
 Think of billboards, bus shelter posters, fly posters, and even those big digital boards in Times Square.

 Unlike traditional commercials, Public Service Advertisements (PSA) are primarily designed to inform and educate rather than sell a product or service.
-PSAs traditionally appear on TV and radio, but are also heavily promoted online.
+PSAs traditionally appear on TV and radio but are also heavily promoted online.

-- In a nutshell, product placement is the promotion of branded goods and services within the context of a show or movie, rather than as an explicit advertisement.
+Product placement is the promotion of branded goods and services within the context of a show or movie, rather than as an explicit advertisement.
 If you have ever seen a movie and wondered, "Wow, they sure are driving a lot of Fords in this scene," or "Does everyone in this TV show drink Pepsi?" then you are noticing product placement.
 It's a way that these films and shows get funding, and is a great way for advertisers to reach a targeted demographic.